Momčilo Gruban

-Early life and career
+Personal details

-Momčilo Gruban was born on 19 June 1961 in the village of Marićka near Prijedor, SR Bosnia and Herzegovina, Yugoslavia, the son of Milan and Radojka.
+Momčilo Gruban was born on 19 June 1961 in the village of Marićka near Prijedor, SR Bosnia and Herzegovina, Yugoslavia.
 He is of Bosnian Serb ethnicity.
-He graduated from the Secondary and Post-Secondary Mechanical Engineering School and the Police Academy, and was a qualified machinist.
-Prior to the Bosnian War he was a married father of two living in Marićka, and was a reserve policeman.

-Omarska concentration camp
+Establishment of concentration camps at Prijedor

 In September 1991, as Yugoslavia continued to break up, several Bosnian Serb autonomous regions were proclaimed in Bosnia and Herzegovina, which then each established what was known as a crisis staff.
 Each crisis staff consisted of the leaders of the Bosnian Serb-dominated Serb Democratic Party (SDS), the local Yugoslav People's Army (JNA) commander, and Bosnian Serb police officials.
 Initially the Serb Autonomous Region of Krajina (ARK) did not include the Prijedor municipality – which incorporated the town itself and some outlying villages.
+Before the war, the population of the municipality was 44 per cent Bosnian Muslim, 42.5 per cent Bosnian Serb, 5.6 per cent Bosnian Croat, with the rest identifying as Yugoslav, Ukrainian, Russian or Italian.
 Within the municipality the local government was run by the Bosnian Muslim-dominated Party of Democratic Action (SDA), which had a small majority.
 On 30 April 1992, the SDS, assisted by police and military forces, took over the town of Prijedor, and JNA soldiers occupied all the prominent institutions in the town.
 A local crisis staff was created, reporting to the ARK crisis staff in the city of Banja Luka 50 km to the east.
 Immediately after the Bosnian Serb takeover of the municipality, non-Serbs were targeted for abusive treatment.
-After the JNA became the Bosnian Serb Army (VRS) on 20 May, majority non-Serb villages in the Prijedor area were attacked by the VRS, and the population rounded up, although some fled.
+After the JNA elements in Bosnia and Herzegovina became the Bosnian Serb Army (VRS) on 20 May, majority non-Serb villages in the Prijedor area were attacked by the VRS, and the population rounded up, although some fled.
 This occurred in Prijedor town itself on 30 May.
-Older men, and women and children were separated from men aged between 15 and 65, who were transported to the police station in Prijedor then bussed to either the Omarska or Keraterm concentration camps.
+Older men, and women and children were separated from men of fighting age, who were transported to the police station in Prijedor then bussed to either the Omarska or Keraterm concentration camps.
 The elderly men, women and children were generally taken to the Trnopolje concentration camp.
 All three camps were in the wider Prijedor municipality.
-Later in the summer, non-Serb community leaders who had not been rounded up initially were arrested, taken to the police station and beaten then sent to one of the camps.
+Non-Serb community leaders were included in the roundup and sent to one of the camps.